Who Cares about Shane Dawson?

 And of course, who better to step into the world of controversies than a controversial figure themselves?
 As a former shock comedian and a YouTuber with a 10 year history, Shane Dawson has plenty of problematic incidents on his record, mainly involving irresponsible racial and sexual remarks.
 The main difference between Shane and most YouTubers who suffered a controversy is that in the face of scathing public criticism, Shane took direct responsibility for his actions and issued a prompt and appropriate apology.
 More importantly, Shane made a permanent departure from his problematic tendencies and stands consistently by his values, allowing him to repair his track record in the eyes of the public despite any new controversies brought up from his past.

 A great example of Shane’s resilience is the incident on Twitter this past March in which Shane was accused of engaging in sexual behavior with his cat due to a joke made years ago on his podcast.
 Although the incident raged on for an entire day, upon issuing his 7 part apology, the commotion died down and the controversy wilted due to a lack of evidence that Shane is anything like his former self.

-We obviously care a whole lot about Shane Dawson.
-More importantly, we support him as a creator through our consumption of his content, and trust him as a valid and reliable source of information.
-Despite some of his obvious biases, i.e., his friendship with Jeffree Star, which sways his view of the beauty community, we come to Shane because he promises to show us the real inside scoop.
+Obviously, his fans care a whole lot about him.
+More importantly, they support him as a creator through the consumption of his content, and trust him as a valid and reliable source of information.
+Despite some of his obvious biases, i.e., his friendship with Jeffree Star, which sways his view of the beauty community, people come to Shane because he promises to show them the real inside scoop.

 These realizations pose some important questions: Should we be trusting Shane Dawson, and is he a morally good person?
 That, my fellow YouTube addicts, is up to you to decide.